LightBurdenOfficial/SperoCoin/doc/rpc/rst/sendfrom.rst

 **Type:** numeric or string, required

-The amount in ONION (transaction fee is added on top).
+The amount in SPERO (transaction fee is added on top).

 Argument #4 - minconf
 ~~~~~~~~~~~~~~~~~~~~~